Easy Japanese Curry Udon Recipe

 - Tempura – Try crunchy shrimp or vegetable tempura for an additional treat.

-More Udon Dishes You Might Like
+More Udon Recipes You Will Love

 Easy Japanese Curry Udon Recipe

-- 1 Medium saucepan 18 cm/7 inches
+- 1 Medium saucepan, 18 cm/7 inches

 - 1 Strainer